mswjs/msw/.github/CONTRIBUTING.md

 #### Node.js integration test

-Integration tests showcase a usage example in Node.js are often placed next to the in-browser tests.
+Integration tests showcase a usage example in Node.js and are often placed next to the in-browser tests.
 A Node.js integration test file has the `*.node.test.ts` suffix.

 Similar to the browser tests, these are going to contain a usage example and the assertions over it.
 However, for Node.js tests there is no need to create a separate `*.mocks.ts` file.
 Instead, keep the usage example in the test file directly.